 Top 5 Reasons to Choose Whether Your Project Needs Photomontage or Artist Impressions

-In this article we decided to discuss a finer point of 3D imagery for projects – Photomontage or Artist Impression.
-This often comes up in deciding the quantity of images as well as how to achieve the highest photorealistic quality and effectiveness of the imagery for marketing your development.
+In this article, we decided to discuss a finer point of 3D imagery for projects – Photomontage or Artist Impression.
+This often comes up in deciding the number of images as well as how to achieve the highest photorealistic quality and effectiveness of the imagery for marketing your development.

 So what’s the difference and why use one over the other?

 3D Photomontages are images that have been 3D generated with the same lighting and weather setup and then superimposed on top of an existing photo of the nearby street or context.
 Artist Impression on the other hand is a totally 3D generate image with everything created in the software and rendered out with realistic lighting and weather conditions to create photo-realism.

 Have a look at a couple of images below and see if you can spot which image has been photomontaged and which image is an artist impression.